harness-community/harness-community.github.io/docs/submit_blog_pr.md

 ```
 Use `vim`, `VSCode` or any preferred editor to add contents to this file.

-11. A blog post folder can be convenient to co-locate blog post images and can be reference in the md file like below:
+11. A blog post folder can be convenient to co-locate blog post images and can be referenced in the blog md file like below:

 ```
 ![Harness Community](./harnesser.png)
 ```

-Final directory structure will look like this:
+12. Final directory structure will look like this:
 ```
 ├── 2022-10-01-drone
 │   ├── harnesser.png
 │   └── index.md
 ```

-12. Additionally, you can directly embed Youtube videos to your blog post.
+13. Additionally, you can directly embed Youtube videos to your blog post.
 Refer this [article](https://support.google.com/youtube/answer/171780?hl=en) to get the embed url of a video and replace it with `YOUTUBE_EMBED_URL` below:

 ```
 <iframe